 Assessing Progress

 Progress in the building of knowledge and capacity in local officials will be assessed every two years.
-At the December workshop, many officials agreed to participate in this initial effort to determine success factors and develop progress criteria, hence direct involvement with our target audience is existing.
+At the December workshop, many officials agreed to participate in this initial effort to determine success factors and develop progress criteria.
+Hence direct participation with localities continues.

 Throughout the initial assessment period, local officials will be a part of the process to determine how progress is determined including criteria, scope, scale and adaptive management techniques utilized.
-It is anticipated that this strategy may require one or more two year cycles to fully determine whether the initial effort has been successful.
+It is anticipated that this strategy may require one or more two-year cycles to fully determine whether the initial effort has been successful.

 Adaptively Managing